The Future of Calgary Real Estate in 2017

 Some still have uncertain futures

-It’s still much the case that many Calgary neighborhoods are still feeling the effects of the 2008 housing crash.
+It's still much the case that many Calgary neighbourhoods are still feeling the effects of the 2008 housing crash.

-Some neighborhoods in the city seemed to be struggling, as CREB reports.
+Some neighbourhoods in the city seemed to be struggling, as CREB reports.
 Single-home housing units have taken a resale drop in some instances.

-Unfortunately, the marketing forecast is a bit gray for these areas.
-Some neighborhoods will still recover eventually.
+Unfortunately, the marketing forecast is a bit grey for these areas.
+Some neighbourhoods will still recover eventually.